risingcoder2101/Hospital-Management-System/README.md

-# eDoc Doctor Appointment System
+# Hospital Management System

 ## Overview

-eDoc is a web-based Doctor Appointment System designed to streamline the process of booking, managing, and tracking doctor appointments for patients, doctors, and administrators.
-The system provides a user-friendly interface for all users and supports role-based access for patients, doctors, and admins.
+This Hospital Management System (HMS) is a comprehensive web-based platform designed to streamline the management of hospital operations, including patient registration, doctor and staff management, appointment scheduling, and administrative tasks.
+The system provides a user-friendly interface for all users and supports role-based access for patients, doctors, administrators, and other hospital staff.

 ## Features